top of page

 • Wipe down counters and tables

-• Put away or declutter out-of-place items
+• Put away out-of-place items on counters and surfaces

 • Toss trash and recyclables